WebM G2 VP9 Decoder now supports VP9 Profile 2, 10 and 12-bit

-WebM’s G2 VP9 Decoder IP is the latest addition to our family of hardware IP products for multimedia system-on-chip designs.
-G2 is the first decoder IP to implement VP9 in hardware, delivering next-generation performance and power efficiency, and enabling up to 4K (2160p 60FPS) resolution playback on smart TVs, PCs and post-PC consumer devices.
+WebM’s G2 VP9 Decoder IP belongs to our family of hardware IP products for multimedia system-on-chip designs.
+G2 t decoder IP implements VP9 in a full hardware pipeline, delivering next-generation performance and power efficiency, and enabling up to 4K (2160p 60FPS) resolution playback on smart TVs, PCs and mobile consumer devices.

-As with our VP8 hardware IPs, G2 is currently available to semiconductor companies having firm plans to ship VP9-supporting products.
+As with our VP8 hardware IPs, G2 is currently available to semiconductor companies who plan to ship VP9-supporting products.
 A written, no-cost agreement is required.
 Please complete the form here to learn more.

-The G2 VP9 decoder uses a completely new hardware architecture.
+The G2 VP9 decoder uses a completely new hardware architecture than the G1 decoder and previous generations of Google hardware IP.
 A majority of its hardware modules are designed in C++ and converted to RTL using Calypto’s Catapult C high-level synthesis tool.
 This higher abstraction level makes design implementation and verification much faster and cleaner than in a traditional RTL design flow.
 Nevertheless, G2’s top level is hand-written RTL, making IP integration straightforward.

 G2 includes a simple API to integrate the decoder into common multimedia frameworks such as Android MediaCodec, V4L2, OpenMAX and others.
 Accompanying software and driver code is very lightweight, and the load on host CPUs is insignificant — regardless of content bitrate or resolution.